kleberbernardino/investigating_impact_api_design_agentic_applications/README.md

 - cloud_models - Code used for cloud models.
 - local_models - Code used for Ollama Integration
 - cloud_models_token_consumption - Code used for cloud models for token consumption verification.
-- TXT Files - Logs for executions performed for both models and token consumption.
+- Logs - Results - Logs for executions performed for both models and token consumption.